ospostme/ospostme.github.io/_posts/2024-10-23-free-internet-with-v2ray.markdown

 ```

 - At least one inbound and one outbond protocol to make v2ray work properly
-- The dispatcher is responsible for choosing a outbound for a given connection based on config
+- The dispatcher is responsible for choosing an outbound for a given connection based on config
 - Possible to work with CDN together

 ```